Helios-One-HAM/The-HeliosOne-Game/README.md

 ---

-— This KD2GVE signing off, 73
+— This is KD2GVE signing off, 73